mbirgi/open-broadcast/README.md

 This Python script scrapes track information from the Open Broadcast website and creates a Spotify playlist with the retrieved tracks.
 It uses Playwright to load and parse the webpage, BeautifulSoup to extract track details, and Spotipy to interact with the Spotify API.

+**Currently not working properly, scrolling of the dynamically loaded page (with javascript) does not work until the end, but stops randomly after a number of scrolls**

 ## Features
 - Scrapes track titles and artist names from the Open Broadcast website.
 - Checks if a Spotify playlist with the specified name already exists.